| Opportunities to provide water to San Joaquin

 threatens groundwater quality by making way for the Delta's saline waters to

 migrate into the reaches of fresh groundwater sources.
+In addition to the

 basin's troubling health, the region's water sources is